 Code-Load Code-Patch utility.
-This utility can be used to download patches to the ACS software.
+This utility can be used to download patches to the Array Controller Software.

-Command Line Interpreter.
+Command Line Interface.
 A command line entry utility used to interface with the HS-series controllers.
 CLI enables the configuration and monitoring of a storage subsystem through textual commands.